UBC-Thunderbots/Software/docs/getting-started-wsl.md

     - Choose 'Start no client' on the second screen
     - On the third screen, make sure 'Native opengl' is UNCHECKED and 'Disable access control' is CHECKED
 5. Shut down WSL with `wsl --shutdown` on the Windows command line.
 Open WSL again through the Ubuntu app in the Start menu.
-6. Install glxgears with `sudo apt install mesa-utils`. glxgears is a tool we will use to validate that everything is set up correctly.
+6. Install glxgears by updating your package lists with `sudo apt update`, and then installing with `sudo apt install mesa-utils`. glxgears is a tool we will use to validate that everything is set up correctly.
 7. Verify that your system is configured correctly by running `glxgears -info` on the Linux command line.
 You should see a window pop up with spinning gears and the line `GL_RENDERER   = llvmpipe (LLVM 9.0, 256 bits)` at the top of the output.

 Once you have completed all of the above, complete the [Software Setup](./getting-started.md).